 Pattern of #5 shot at 25 yards.
 I pulled my shot to the right, but still obtained plenty of hits on the vitals.

 All in all, I was pleased by the performance of the loads in my shotgun, even though I wasn’t using a specialized shotgun with an extra full choke and 3″ or 3 1/2″ shells.
 The #5 load consistently hit were I was aiming and had a dense enough pattern to ethically kill a turkey at the ranges I shot at without excessive recoil.
 I feel confident that the #5 loads will perform satisfactorily out to 35 yards.
 While I don’t necessarily plan on using it at ranges past 35 yards at this point, I plan on going to the range again in the next couple of weeks to test the performance of that load at 40 and 45 yards, just in case a longer range shot presents itself on the hunt.

 John has hunted big game all over the United States as well as in Namibia, South Africa, and Zimbabwe.
-He served on active duty in the United States Army for over 7 years and served combat tours in Iraq and Afghanistan.
+He served on active duty in the United States Army for seven years and served combat tours in Iraq and Afghanistan.
 He currently serves in the Washington Army National Guard.
 John lives in the State of Washington with his wife where they enjoy taking advantage of all the outdoor opportunities available in the Pacific Northwest.
 His passion for the outdoors led him to create TheBigGameHuntingBlog.com and Big Game Hunting Adventures in order to share his hunting experiences with others and to help them fulfill their hunting dreams.